lea-margery/Recommender-Systems/README.md

 - MovieLens ml-1m
 - IMDb dataset

+In order to make recommendations to a couple, we will first make movies recommendations for each user and then combine them using the mean.
+This ensures that when one person will probably hate a movie, it won't be the most recommended.

 After loading the dataset and taking a look at the data, an important step was to take into account the common problems we face in recommender systems.
 - Popularity bias: some systems disproportionately favors popular items, leading to recommendations that often include only the most well-know items.
 - Cold start: it is difficult to generate accurate recommendations when a new user or a new item joins the system.
 Indeed there is insufficient data about preferences ans similarities.